RakhithJK/haraka-Haraka-wiki/Contributing.md

 ### Rebase

 On branches with more than a couple commits, it's usually best to squash the commits (condense them into one) before submitting the change(s) as a PR.
-Notable exceptions the single commit guideline are:
+Notable exceptions to the single commit guideline are:

 * where there are multiple logical changes, put each in a commit (easier to review and revert)
 * whitespace changes belong in their own commit